rashi2911/Open-Ended-Question-Marker/README.md

 ![image](https://user-images.githubusercontent.com/107244393/221377376-816f871e-1826-47c1-8f59-e66d2586e028.png)

 - #### text_extraction.ipynb
-This file contains code for extracting text from the pdf.
+This file contains code for extracting the text from the pdf.
 Further, the answers are seperated from the pdf in an array which can be further integrated with the model.